sp1ff/scribbu/README.md

 Notes
 -----

-  - Right now the project is only distributed as source; I don't even have an Autotools tarball available.
-I'm working on that.
+  - Right now the project is only distributed as source.
   - I got the project name from this cool project name [generater](http://mrsharpoblunto.github.io/foswig.js/).

 -------------------------------------------------------------------------------